carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 {: .checklist}

 Recall that $x_1, x_2, ..., x_n$ are the features, and $w_0, w_1, ..., w_n$ are the feature weights.
-Without regularization, training data might fit perfectly, giving certain values to each weight that would lead to overfitting.
+Without regularization, the classifier might fit the training data perfectly, giving certain values to each weight that would lead to overfitting.
 This model could be very complex and it would generalize poorly on the future data.

-L1 regularization prevents overfitting by adding a penalty term and mathematically shrinking the extreme weights.
+L1 regularization prevents overfitting by adding a penalty term and mathematically shrinking (decreasing) some weights.
-L1 could shrink the weights of less important features all the way to 0, and "deleting" those weights.
+L1 could shrink the weights of less important features all the way to 0, effectively deleting those weights.
-These features are then not used at all to make predictions on new data.
+The corresponding features are then not used at all to make predictions on new data.

 Recall: C is the inverse of regularization strength.
+Smaller values of C will shrink more weights and use fewer features to make the prediction.

 > ## Software
 >